-Seasonal License Extensions requests must be made in writing by the licensee, stating the reason for the extension request.
-If license extension is granted, the fee is \$175.00 and notification will be made to the ABCC.
+The LLA sets the terms that a seasonal licensee can operate.
+The LLA can permit a seasonal licensee to operate as late as January 15th.
+Requests for extensions must be in writing to the LLA stating the reason for the extension request.
+If license extension is granted, the fee of \$175.00 and notification will be made to the ABCC.
+No one-day license can be issued or allowed on that seasonal license premises during the dormant period.